support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 The Carolingian Empire was divided between the three sons of Louis the Pious: Lothaire I, Louis the Germanic and Charles the Bald, according to the Treaty of Verdun (843).
 Engraving of the 18th century.
-Meeting of St. Augustine and the Donatists Council of Orleans, 511: Clovis I, King of the Francs, attending the Council which established cooperation between the kings of France and the Catholic Church.
-Engraving of the 18th century Martin Luther Translating the Holy Bible from Latin to German Interregnum of Charles Martel, 737: Charles Martel, mayor of the Palace, interregnum after the death of Thierry IV (713-737).
+Meeting of St. Augustine and the Donatists Martin Luther Translating the Holy Bible from Latin to German Interregnum of Charles Martel, 737: Charles Martel, mayor of the Palace, interregnum after the death of Thierry IV (713-737).
 Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) Abdication of Carloman for the benefit of his brother, Pepin III, 747 (engraving by Jean Michel Moreau) Bible of Royaumont, Old Testament: Baruch prophet.
 King Joachim (Joakim, Joachin, Jechonias) cuts the scroll containing Jeremiah On the death of Clotaire I, his four sons each received part of the kingdom (engraving) Ecumenical Council of Nicea - Representation of the First Council of Nicea, First Ecumenical Council, in 325 AD.
 JC summoned by Emperor Constantine I. Marcus Atilius Regulus before the Roman Senate - The Roman consul Marcus Atilius Regulus (about 256 BC) before the Roman Senate - in “Popular history of science, inventions and discoveries from the first centuries to the present day” by Bitard Adolphe 1880 Ecumenical Council of Nicea The Death of Britannicus, from Clergy between clergy and nobility gathered in Parliament in Epernay (Marne) by Charles the Bald (846) Jesus Christ Appearing to His Disciples After His Resurrection Establishment of the Salic Law, Redacted by Clovis in 508 Agrippa Instructing His Pupils Mathematically Plate 23: Conference on What Steps to Take Upon the Romans Succession of Louis the Pious, 816: the emperor of the West before the three crowns symbolizing the division of his empire into three kingdoms, each returning to one of his sons (Lothaire, Pepin, Louis).
-Engraving by Jean Mi Illustration from I Am Not Mad, Most Noble Festus, 19th Century Sharing of the Treasures of Dagobert I after his death (engraving by Jean Michel Moreau) Episcopius Addressing the Members of the Synod of Dort Formation of the Order of Jesuits in 1540, 1882 Submission of the Gascons to the Kingdom of the Franks represented by Pepin de Landen, 635.
-Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) Charlemagne with pupils and teachers of his Palace School at Aachen, c.1890 Esther French Revolution: Abolition of Privileges at the National Assembly in 1789 (engraving) The Presentation in the Temple The Last Moments of Socrates
+Engraving by Jean Mi Illustration from I Am Not Mad, Most Noble Festus, 19th Century Sharing of the treasures of Dagobert I (602/605-638), King of the Franks, after his death, under the control of the two mayors of the palace Pepin of Landen and Aega.
+Engraving by Jean Michel Moreau, known as Moreau the Younger (1741-1814) Episcopius Addressing the Members of the Synod of Dort Formation of the Order of Jesuits in 1540, 1882 Submission of the Gascons to the Kingdom of the Franks represented by Pepin de Landen, 635.
+Engraving by Jean Michel Moreau, dit Moreau le Jeune (1741-1814) Charlemagne with pupils and teachers of his Palace School at Aachen, c.1890 Esther French Revolution: abolition of privileges at the National Assembly in 1789 The Presentation in the Temple The Last Moments of Socrates Secret Study of Wycliffe

 Show more similar artworks